How Long After an Accident Can You Sue in Georgia?

 What’s the Statute of Limitations in Georgia Car Accident Cases?

 In Georgia, the statute of limitations generally gives you two years from the date of the incident to file a car accident lawsuit.
+How long after an accident can you sue?
+The answer is typically within two years, but it’s important to act quickly.
 This means you have just two years to take legal action if you suffered injuries or other losses due to someone else’s negligence.
 Once this deadline passes, you may lose your chance to file a lawsuit or recover compensation.
 Acting within this timeframe is crucial, as gathering evidence, obtaining medical records, and building a strong case can take time.
 While two years might seem like plenty of time, starting early gives you a better chance at a successful outcome.

 Exceptions to the Two-Year Deadline

 While Georgia’s time limit for car accident injury lawsuits is generally two years, certain situations may change this timeline.
-Exceptions apply in specific cases, including those involving minors, government entities, or wrongful death.
+How long after an accident can you sue?
+The answer is usually within two years, but exceptions may apply in specific cases, including those involving minors, government entities, or wrongful death.
 These exceptions may shorten or extend your filing period, depending on the circumstances.

 For example, if the injured party is a minor, the statute of limitations may pause until the minor turns 18, after which they have two years to file a claim.
 Additionally, the deadline may be shorter if the claim involves a government entity, such as a city or county vehicle.
 Under these circumstances, you may have only one year to file a notice of claim with the government.